vitercik/120notes/_build/html/_sources/chapter1.md

 ### Adjusting for overcounting

-Overcounting is a common trap with these types of problems, as the following example illstrates.
+Overcounting is a common trap with these types of problems, as the following example illustrates.

 ```{admonition} Example: Selecting a team.
 :class: tip